turingschool-examples/frontend-mod-1-prework/README.md

 ## Terminal

 We will be referencing many terminal commands throughout the pre-work.
 It is recommended that you practice using terminal commands before getting started.
-See the `terminal.md` lesson located in the day_0 directory.
+See the `terminal.md` lesson located in the `part1` directory.

 ### Forking the Module 1 Pre-work Repository

 Next, we are going to *fork this repository that you're reading right now*.
 Forking is when you copy a GitHub repository to your GitHub account to make your own changes.
-Think of it like a fork in the road -- you're about to make changes that differ from the main path.

-In this scenario, the [Turing GitHub account](https://github.com/turingschool) owns this `frontend-mod-1-prework` repository.
+In this scenario, the [Turing GitHub account](https://github.com/turingschool) owns this `frontend-mod-1-prework-2008b` repository.
 You do not have permission to change anything in this repository, so you need your own copy to work on.
 In order to fork the repository, follow these steps:

 ####  1. Make sure you are logged in to GitHub (if you are not logged in, log in and come back to this page)

-####  2. Scroll to the top of [*this* page that you're reading right now](https://github.com/turingschool-examples/frontend-mod-1-prework).
+####  2. Scroll to the top of [*this* page that you're reading right now](https://github.com/turingschool-examples/frontend-mod-1-prework-2008b).

 ####  3. Click on `Fork` in the upper right corner of the screen and select your account as the destination